-With respect to Proposal No. 6 (ratification and approval of the appointment of Marcum LLP as the Company's independent auditors), you may vote "For" or "Against" or "Abstain" for such proposal.
-Proposal No. 6 will be approved if a majority of common stock present at the Annual Meeting are voted in favor of such proposal.
+With respect to Proposal No. 5 (ratification of the appointment of our independent registered accounting firm), you may vote "For" or "Against" or "Abstain" for each proposal.
+Proposal No. 5 will be approved if a majority of common stock outstanding and present at the Annual Meeting vote in favor of such proposal.